aws/s2n-tls/docs/usage-guide/topics/ch05-connection.md

 # TLS Connections

+Users must configure a connection, and associate it with a config. `s2n_connection` is responsible for managing the actual state of a TLS connection.
+In a TLS server, there will be one `s2n_connection` for each TCP stream.
+For each `s2n_config`, there may be many `s2n_connection` structs associated with it.

 Users will need to create a `s2n_connection` struct to store all of the state necessary for a TLS connection.
 Call `s2n_connection_new()` to create a new server or client connection.
 Call `s2n_connection_free()` to free the memory allocated for this struct when no longer needed.

 ## Connection Memory